diogro/cv/index.md

 **Diogo Melo**, Gabriel Marroig

 - Directional Selection can Drive the Evolution of Modularity in Complex Traits
-- Proceedings of the National Academy of Sciences of the United States of America, manuscrito aceito para publicação
+- **Proceedings of the National Academy of Sciences of the United States of America**, manuscrito aceito para publicação

 `2012`
 Gabriel Marroig, **Diogo Melo** e Guilherme Garcia